Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 Exercise
 Exercise may be the last thing on your mind when you’re dealing with the fatigue and heaviness of atypical depression.

-But 2016 researchTrusted Source shows that people with MDD with atypical features have better treatment outcomes when they engage in aerobic exercise.
+But 2016 research shows that people with MDD with atypical features have better treatment outcomes when they engage in aerobic exercise.
 The authors also report that people with hypersomnia and increased BMI (symptoms of atypical depression) may have a greater response to exercise.

 Healthy diet
 Several studies over the years have suggested that a healthy diet may play a role in reducing certain types of depression.
 Similarly, a poor diet, including one full of sweets, processed foods, and refined grains, may contribute to the risk of depression.

-A 2018 reviewTrusted Source of 41 studies found that consistently eating a healthy diet — particularly a traditional Mediterranean diet, or at least avoiding a pro-inflammatory diet — appears to offer some protection against depression.
+A 2018 review of 41 studies found that consistently eating a healthy diet — particularly a traditional Mediterranean diet, or at least avoiding a pro-inflammatory diet — appears to offer some protection against depression.

 The Mediterranean diet is characterized by vegetables, fruit, nuts, fish, olive oil, and whole grains.